-We may redeem all or part of the notes at any time at a price of 100% of their principal amount plus a make-whole premium and accrued and unpaid interest to the redemption date.
+We may redeem all or part of the notes of either series at any time at a price of 100% of their principal amount plus a make-whole premium and accrued and unpaid interest to the redemption date.
 The notes will not be entitled to the benefit of any sinking fund payment.